AmirKh20/ArchLVM/README.md

 7-when the script is done, enter this commands:

-	1-exit
+	exit

-	2-umount -a
+	umount -a

-	3-shutdown now
+	shutdown now
 8-plug out your bootable USB. and turn on your pc.

 if the installation finished without any error, you should boot into your pc very well.